 In this article, we will bust some myths.
 We won’t tell you what you should choose and what you shouldn’t opt.
 Rather we will give you a complete overview of these two professions so that you can decide what to do with your skills and inclinations.

-We will discuss about the outlook of both these professions, what sort of education is required to crack them, primary tasks or roles they play, what kind of compensation you can expect and finally we will talk about the pros and cons of each of the profession.
-Read, think and then make an informed decision.
+We will discuss the outlook of both these professions, what sort of education is required to crack them, primary tasks or roles they play, what kind of compensation you can expect and finally we will talk about the pros and cons of each of the professions.
+Read, think, and then make an informed decision.
 It is your life.
 You need to choose what will propel you higher in your career.

 Let’s get started.

 Let’s understand the basic difference between portfolio management (asset management) and investment banking.

 Asset management is all about managing clients’ investments.
 And investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. is all about raising the capital for clients.

 So, the basic difference between these two is in case of asset management, clients already have the money which you need to manage.
 Whereas, in the case of investment banking, clients don’t have the money and you need to raise capital to support your clients.

 We will take two scenarios and will try to understand how this works.

 In the first scenario, Client A hires Bank B to help them with investing their money in different areas.
 Client A tells Bank B – “Take my money and invest in portfolios where you think our money will grow better and will make us wealthier.”
 Bank B then takes the money and invests to get better returns on the portfolios they rely upon.
 This is portfolio management.
 In this case, clients have money; your job as a portfolio manager is to manage the investment ad try to maximize the client’s wealth.